Unusual movies top the list—think medieval cloisters and questionable performance art

 This unlikely “art movie” includes a reference to what is clearly intended to be the Getty Center.
 The whole plot involving Bean delivering Whistler’s Mother to Los Angeles, and then subsequently erasing the face only to have to then “conserve” it, is actually quite involved.

-Art fact: Arrangement in Grey and Black No.1, 1871 (aka Whistler’s Mother) by James McNeill Whistler is on view at the Musée d’Orsay in Paris and is remains unharmed.
+Art fact: Arrangement in Grey and Black No. 1, 1871 (aka Whistler’s Mother) by James McNeill Whistler is part of the collection of the Musée d’Orsay in Paris and remains unharmed.

 Star Trek, Leonardo da Vinci Edition (1997)

 Yes it’s a TV show, but we must add the Star Trek: Voyager episodes in which Captain Janeway becomes BFFs with a holodeck replica of Leonardo da Vinci.
 In the campiest episode, Voyager’s computer processor, along with the digital Leonardo, is pirated by space aliens.
 On the alien world, Leonardo (naturally…?) believes he is in America.

 Also priceless: Janeway confronting Leonardo about his tendency to leave works unfinished.